pfheatwole/thesis/meta/discussion.rst

   well-approximated as a single profile given a width.
 Things that cause this constraint be violated include:

-  * Non-uniform profiles
+  * Non-uniform profiles along the segment (need smaller segments)

-  * Non-uniform torsion
+  * Non-uniform torsion (again, need smaller segments)

   * Section y-axes are not parallel to each other (eg, wedge-shaped segments)